dfmorrison/pyactup/doc/index.rst

 function has been defined are treated as exact matches; chunks not matching these attributes are not included in the partial retrieval or blending operation.

-PyACTUp normally uses a "natural" representation of similarities, where two values being completely similar, identical, has a value of one; and being completely dissimilar has a value of zero; with various other degrees of similarity being positive, real numbers less than one.
+PyACTUp normally uses a "natural" representation of similarities, where two values being completely similar, typically Python ``==``, has a value of one; and being completely dissimilar has a value of zero; with various other degrees of similarity being positive, real numbers less than one.
 Traditionally ACT-R instead uses a range of similarities with the most dissimilar being a negative number, usually -1, and completely similar being zero.